 ** Maximum penalties for repeat offenders may result in multiple years in prison and thousands of dollars in fines.

-We understand that being accused of a domestic violence offense doesn’t make you guilty, and in some circumstances, accidents happen.
+We understand that being accused of a domestic violence offense doesn't make you guilty, and in some circumstances, accidents happen.
 We are on your side and believe that you are innocent until proven guilty.
 However, it is important for you to understand that even if the accuser chooses to drop the charges, the State may choose to pursue them without the testimony of the alleged victim.
 If you have been accused of a domestic violence offense, contact an attorney immediately, before making any statement to the police.
-You have rights, and those rights should be represented by an experienced domestic violence defense attorney.
+You have rights, and those rights should be represented by an experienced domestic violence defense lawyer.
 A criminal record can prevent you from working, renting or owning a home, and even prohibit visitation with loved ones.
-Don’t let domestic violence charges ruin your life.
+Don't let domestic violence charges ruin your life.